 The Army Corps of Engineers on July 6 cleared the way for the $380 million expansion of Gross Dam and Reservoir in Boulder County, concluding more than a dozen years of study and debate that ultimately produced widespread support for the project among water providers, environmentalists, civic leaders and others.

-“We did this carefully and thoroughly, and brought everyone into this process,” said Denver Water CEO Jim Lochhead.
+“We did this carefully and thoroughly, and brought everyone into this process,” said Denver Water CEO/Manager Jim Lochhead.
 “As a result, we have a better project plan with significant environmental protections.
 We’re proud to be doing the right thing.”

-The project earned key endorsements from Gov. Hickenlooper, state and federal lawmakers, major environmental groups, local mayors and city councils, chambers of commerce and economic development corporations, county elected officials and water interests on both sides of the Continental Divide.
+The project earned key endorsements from Gov. John Hickenlooper, state and federal lawmakers, major environmental groups, local mayors and city councils, chambers of commerce and economic development corporations, county elected officials and water interests on both sides of the Continental Divide.

 Denver Water worked with representatives of several environmental groups to develop the mitigation and enhancement plan that will carry out those benefits, which Trout Unlimited called “a victory for the river.”

 “It shows that, working together, we can meet our water needs while protecting our fisheries and outdoor quality of life,” said Mely Whiting, counsel for Trout Unlimited.

 Raising the dam